Iterative Alignment Flows: INTRODUCTION

 \section{INTRODUCTION}

-The task of mapping two or more distributions to a shared representation has attracted increasing interest due to its varied applications.
+The task of aligning two or more distributions in a shared latent space without any pairing information between data points (i.e., unsupervised) has attracted increasing interest due to its varied applications.
 These include fair representations \citep{zemel2013learningfair}, batch effect mitigation \citep{haghverdi2018batch}, unsupervised domain adaptation \citep{hu2018duplex}, and generative models \citep{grover2020alignflow}.
 For example, \citet{zemel2013learningfair} estimate a shared latent representation of the class-conditional distributions that simultaneously obfuscates any information about protected attributes (e.g., race) while preserving all other information useful for classification.
 For genetic data, \citet{haghverdi2018batch} attempt to mitigate batch effects (i.e., irrelevant shifts in the data between batches caused by non-biological factors) by estimating a shared representation among batches; this enables the integration and analysis of multiple datasets collected at different laboratories. \citet{hu2018duplex} perform unsupervised domain adaptation by mapping the source and target domains to a shared latent representation.
-In most existing formulations for this task (of finding mappings from multiple distributions to a shared representation) however, the mapping to the shared representation and sometimes even the shared representation itself is under constrained and non-unique (e.g., \citep{grover2020alignflow}).
-This lack of identifiability of course has algorithmic implications (such as possible oscillatory non-convergent behavior), but moreover also poses theoretical concerns (since the target of the estimation procedures is unclear).
-While it might be possible to impose constraints on the mappings to ensure identifiability, it is not clear what such natural constraints might be.